AutoFlowResearch/SmartPeak/README.rst

     -DIMPLOT_DIR=[home directory]/smartPeak2/build_external/Dependencies/Source/implot ^
     -DCMAKE_PREFIX_PATH="[OpenMS directory]/openms-build";"C:/qt/Qt5.12.1b/5.12.1/msvc2017_64/lib/cmake";"[SDL directory]/SDL"; ..

 Open "SmartPeak2_host" in visual studios and build the project of choice.
-Projects can be built using Visual Studios in the IDE by opening `msbuild [build_dir]/src/SmartPeak2_host` and selecting the specific target to build in the GUI or on the command line by running e.g., `msbuild [build_dir]/src/smartpeak/SmartPeak.sln /verbosity:normal /maxcpucount` which will build the main SmartPeak library and then running e.g., `msbuild [build_dir]/examples/SmartPeak_class_examples_smartpeak.sln -target:GUI /verbosity:normal /maxcpucount` which will build the SmartPeak GUI.
+Projects can be built using Visual Studios in the IDE by opening :code:`msbuild [build_dir]/src/SmartPeak2_host` and selecting the specific target to build in the GUI or on the command line by running e.g., `msbuild [build_dir]/src/smartpeak/SmartPeak.sln /verbosity:normal /maxcpucount` which will build the main SmartPeak library and then running e.g., `msbuild [build_dir]/examples/SmartPeak_class_examples_smartpeak.sln -target:GUI /verbosity:normal /maxcpucount` which will build the SmartPeak GUI.

 Linux
 ----------------------------------------------------------------------------------------------------------
-In the below instructions it is assumed OpenMS code resides in  `~/OpenMS` and SmartPeak code is in `~/SmartPeak2`.
+In the below instructions it is assumed OpenMS code resides in  :code:`~/OpenMS` and SmartPeak code is in :code:`~/SmartPeak2`.

 STEP 1: Build OpenMS dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Build OpenMS-contrib by following the OpenMS wiki instructions.

-Starting from _Ubuntu 18.04_, it's not necessary to manually build _OpenMS' contrib_.
+Starting from ``Ubuntu 18.04``, it's not necessary to manually build ``OpenMS' contrib``.
 The packages available in the repositories are recent enough.

 STEP 2: Build OpenMS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~